mraiser/newbound/README.md

 run Newbound, so compiling a fresh install will fail. **Run Newbound at least once before trying to compile the Rust binaries.**

+    ./newbound.sh

+### Option 1:
 To enable support for the Rust language you will need to compile the Newbound rust binaries from inside the directory where you installed Newbound.
 Since Newbound automatically rebuilds the rust binaries when you save a Rust command in the MetaBot Command Editor, you should only need to manually compile the Newbound binaries once.

     cargo build --release

+### Option 2:
-Alternatively, you can build the Flowlang crate (https://crates.io/crates/flowlang) and add the library (libflowlang.so on Mac and Linux) to your Java library path.
+Alternatively, you can build the Flow repo (https://github.com/mraiser/flow) and add the library (libflowlang.so on Linux) to your Java library path.
 This will enable the rust environment to maintain state between calls, at the expense of having to restart Newbound any time you change Rust code.
+You will need to add the following line to the file runtime/botmanager/botd.properties:

+    libflow=true

+**NOTE:** Enabling libflow will execute all *flow code* using the native library as well.
+That means if your flow code calls commands written in Java, they will be executed *in a separate JVM*.